AboveAverageJo/05-Guess-My-Number/starter/README.md

 # Overview

-This small game is one of the projects in a Udemy course for javaScript, taught by Jonas Schmedtmann.
+This small game is one of the projects in a Udemy course for javaScript and is taught by Jonas Schmedtmann.